Advent countdowns go far beyond everyday gifts | Entertainment/Life - ExBulletin

 Owning the bells drew the author into the world of bell collecting.
 This in turn combined with his training in politics, economics, art and culture.
 Whitehead began traveling in search of bells and their stories, which became this book.

-After the introduction sharing the family history, Part I includes essays on the history and culture of the bells and on the music of the bells.
+After the introduction sharing the family history, Part I includes essays on the history and culture of bells and on the music of bells.

 The rest of the book tells stories of bells in geographic regions: Asia and Africa, Britain, Europe and Russia, and America.